+The percentage of an individual issuer's revenue which may be derived from specific business activities (e.g. controversial weapons production) to determine whether they meet the Sub-

+Fund's industry exclusion criteria.
+The threshold is when it accounts more than 10% of total revenues.

-- 1) The percentage of an individual issuer's revenue which may be derived from specific business activities (e.g. controversial weapons production) to determine whether they meet the Sub-Fund's industry exclusion criteria. - 2) Compliance with UNGC or OECD guidelines for Multinational enterprises. - 3) The percentage of the portfolio with an ESG score >50.
-A minimum ESG score of 50 is required for a company to be included in the investment universe of the Sub-Fund. - 4) The percentage of the Portfolio which aligns to its key sustainability themes. - 5) Held companies' revenue alignment with the targets which underpin the Sustainable Development Goals (SDGs).
+1. The percentage of the portfolio with an ESG score >50.
+This is the minimum required ESG score established for a company to be included in the investment universe of the Sub-Fund.
+2. The number of companies that are in violation of the UNGC or OECD guidelines for Multinational Enterprises.
+3. The percentage of holdings with an elevated sustainability risk profile.

-These metrics are sourced directly by the investment team or from external ESG data providers.
+These metrics are sourced directly by the Investment team or from external ESG data providers.

 All holdings in the Sub-Fund must comply with its ESG policies unless they fall outside of the scope of those policies (for example cash or cash equivalent holdings).

-The investment manager seeks to ensure that in the case of a passive breach is presented to the Sustainability and Risk Committee for assessment.
+The investment manager seeks to ensure that in the case of a passive breach is presented to the Risk and Sustainability Committee for assessment.
 An engagement process is followed to assess the severity and any actions that might be taken.
 Finally, if after the engagement process controversies or the exposure to controversial activities are still relevant for the Committee, the investment is excluded from the investment universe of the Sub-Fund.

-● What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+● What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives